Lucy Bella Earl

 Lucy Bella Simkins (née Earl) is a British teacher of English as a foreign language and the creator of the educational channel 'English with Lucy' on YouTube.
-She was awarded with the British Council ELTon Award for Innovation in English language teaching in 2017 and with the Entrepreneurial Award by the University of Westminster in 2018.
+She was given the British Council ELTon Award for Innovation in English language teaching in 2017 and the Entrepreneurial Award by the University of Westminster in 2018.

 YouTube career

 Lucy Bella Earl studied at the University of Westminster, from which she graduated in 2016 with a BA in Marketing Communications.
 As part of the Erasmus programme, she studied in Madrid, Spain.
-Then, in Seville, Lucy qualified to teach English as a foreign language and started working in her new profession.
+In Seville, she qualified to teach English as a foreign language and started working in her new profession.